How to apply

 You can still make an application

-Decisions back from universities on 18 May from 25 January applications.
-You will need to reply to offers by 8 June.
+Decisions back from other universities will usually be on 18 May for applications received before the 31 January deadline.
+You will need to reply to offers by 6 June.
 You can make a late application by 30 June through UCAS.
 Applications submitted after this date will be entered into Clearing.

 UCAS Extra closes and Clearing opens